AlexRmlt/ethicbot-rasa/data/nlu.md

 - I don't know any action
 - I don't know it exactly
 - I have no idea what his name is
+- I don't know any name for them

 ## intent:goodbye
 - okay see you later